Huang Poren: Style

 Huang Poren's sculpture works concern Taiwanese aboriginals and Formosan Mountain Dog.
 Because of his great admiration for aboriginals' innocence and perseverance, the sculptor's early works, created from iron or wood, express their unique culture and difficult life vividly.
 With regard to The Dog's Notes series, those Formosan Mountain dogs raised by Huang Poren's family are a rich source of inspiration for him.
-It is taken for granted that dogs are the most trustworthy animal to human beings; however, dogs can also be a symbol of the dark sides to human character, as being snobbish or fawning.
+It is taken for granted that dogs are the most trustworthy animals to human beings; however, dogs can also be a symbol of Freedom and Friendship to a Human Character, as being snobbish or fawning.
 Some of Huang Poren's bronze dogs even resemble the appearance of a man.

 Starting 2005, Huang Poren created The Dog's Notes to express his care and loyalty toward his family.
 Although the elders were not being understanding, he has tried really hard to express himself.
 While using humorous ways to convey his ideas, he has also demonstrated his determination for guarding the freedom of creative artworks.
-Like Formosan Mountain Dogs, he is loyal, pure, and courageous; he manifests the positive attitude as a whole.
-This is exactly the inspiration obtained from the Formosan Mountain Dogs in his home.
-In 2007, Poren Huang's father died.
-He accompanied his father through the last days of his life in the hospital and created the sculpture Every Day is a New Start.
-He hopes that people can cherish every present moments and manifests golden-like positive radiance which shines eternally everyday in life.
+In 2007, When Poren Huang's father died.
+He accompanied his father through the last days of his life in the hospital and he created the sculpture Every Day is a New Start.